giuliodondi/kOS-ShuttleEntrySim/README.md

 - yaw axis controlled by Q-E

 ## Setting up the Space Shuttle in the VAB

+### IF you use my fork of Space Shuttle System, beware that I will soon implement aerodynamic modifications for extra crossrange.
+This section will soon change.

 **IMPORTANT**
 These scripts are not magic and rely on the Shuttle being easy to control.
 I can give you hints on what to look out for but ultimately it will be